-Over some of the past 10 years early spring has been getting warmer and some spring-flowering plants flowered more than two weeks earlier.
+Over some of the past 12 years early spring has been getting warmer and some spring-flowering plants flowered more than two weeks earlier than usual.
 However, there have also been later than average years, and the current trend (2014) has a slight positive value (i.e. spring happening later).
 The "Edinburgh Spring Index" is a measure gained from the average of first flowering dates of all the taxa flowering before the Spring Equinox, relative to the (arbitrary) standard of 2002.
 This is a unique experimental opportunity comprising plants from regions across the world, growing at a single site, and subject to the same approximate climatic variation.

 The phenology programme based at RBGE is in collaboration between staff and research associates in the Science and Horticulture Divisions and volunteers.
 The programme includes a daily monitoring project, a weekly monitoring project and the special examination of Rhododendron species.
 These studies include the development of semi-quantitative rapid-survey methods for monitoring phenological characters.

 The International Phenology Gardens Project (IPG) is coordinated by Humboldt University (Berlin), with sites throughout Europe.
 The project monitors up to eight aspects of the phenology of cloned material for a range of tree species.
 RBGE is currently establishing sites at its gardens at Dawyck, Logan and Inverleith.
 Dawyck has, for Scotland, an unusual crisp continental climate and will provide important new observations for the project; Logan, by contrast is known for its mild winters and clement summers.
 A comparison of the data will be very interesting...